LYNX minimum deposit amount

 Some online brokers offer trading accounts only in the major currencies (i.e. USD, GBP, EUR and sometimes JPY) and some support a lot more than that.

-A convenient way to save on the currency conversion fee if you wish to fund your brokerage account from a currency different from your existing bank account can be to open a multi-currency digital bank account.
-At Revolut or Transferwise the account opening only takes a few minutes after which you can upload your existing currency into your new account, exchange it in-app at great rates, then deposit it into your brokerage account for free or cheap.
+A convenient way to save on the currency conversion fee if you wish to fund your brokerage account from a less common currency (or just a currency different from your existing bank account) can be to open a multi-currency digital bank account.
+At digital banks the account opening only takes a few minutes after which you can upload your existing currency into your new account, exchange it in-app at great rates, then deposit it into your brokerage account for free or cheap.

 LYNX minimum deposit